complaints

 • details of what their complaint is about, and

-• advise they will be contacted with the resolution or an update within the next five working days.
+• they will be contacted with the resolution or an update within the next five working days.

 msd follow-up